foerstj/yh-remaster/README.md

 - Added Veteran & Elite world levels.
 - Small fixes like making e.g. stalagmites not camera-blocking.

+## Installation

+Put the dsmap file into Maps and the dsres file into Resources.

+Compatibility: Works with both vanilla and LoA.

 ## How to build

 - Provide environment variables: